samuelusc/CSCI596-Project/README.md

 - [Dataset and web API](https://github.com/samuelusc/CSCI596-Project/tree/database-module)
 - [Recommendation System](https://github.com/samuelusc/CSCI596-Project/tree/graphDB-1.0/recommending%20system)

-**`Note`**: Considering this is a comprehensive project including frontend, backend and recommendation module, we created four different branches, each of which contains the related code.
-Thus, there is no code in main branch and please click on the links below to go to the corresponding branch and review the codes.<br>
+**Note**: Considering this is a comprehensive project including frontend, backend and recommendation module, we created four different branches, each of which contains the related code.
+Thus, `there is no code in main branch and please click on the links below to go to the corresponding branch and review the codes`.<br>

 **Team members**: Samuel Wang, Shengyi Liu, Rachel Huang, Zoey Zhang, Zitong Li, Guodong Sun